Tigranes the Great: Early life

-In approximately 120 BC, the Parthian king Mithridates II invaded Armenia and made its king Artavasdes I acknowledge Parthian suzerainty.
+Around 120 BC, the Parthian king Mithridates II invaded Armenia and made its king Artavasdes I acknowledge Parthian suzerainty..
+However, ancient authors say nothing about the suzerainty of the Parthians over Armenia.
 Artavasdes I was forced to give the Parthians Tigranes, who was either his son or nephew, as a hostage.
 Tigranes lived in the Parthian court at Ctesiphon, where he was schooled in Parthian culture and language.
 Tigranes remained a hostage at the Parthian court until c.
 96/95 BC, when Mithridates II released him and appointed him as the king of Armenia.
 Tigranes ceded an area called "seventy valleys" in the Caspiane to Mithridates II, either as a pledge or because Mithridates II demanded it.
 Tigranes' daughter Ariazate had also married a son of Mithridates II, which has been suggested by the modern historian Edward Dąbrowa to have taken place shortly before he ascended the Armenian throne as a guarantee of his loyalty.
 Tigranes would remain a Parthian vassal until the late 80s BC.

 When he came to power, the foundation upon which Tigranes was to build his Empire was already in place, a legacy of the founder of the Artaxiad dynasty, Artaxias I, and subsequent kings.
 The mountains of Armenia, however, formed natural borders between the different regions of the country and as a result, the feudalistic nakharars had significant influence over the regions or provinces in which they were based.
 This did not suit Tigranes, who wanted to create a centralized empire.
 He thus proceeded by consolidating his power within Armenia before embarking on his campaign.

-In assessing the reign of Tigranes the great Soviet-Armenian historiography drew upon the principles of historical materialism, according to which “economic interests ultimately serve as the social cause of political actions.”
-The Armenian king’s foreign policies, often characterized as “expansionist,” were interpreted as being motivated by economic factors — specifically, the acquisition and exploitation of new territories to satisfy the material needs of the ruling class.
-According to Hakob Manandyan, this referred to the “landowning nobility,” while Gagik Sargsyan identified it as the enrichment of “slave‑owners,” and thus the perceived necessity for territorial expansion.
+In assessing the reign of Tigranes, Soviet Armenian historiography drew upon historical materialism.
+Tigranes' foreign policies, often characterized as "expansionist," were interpreted as being motivated by economic factors — specifically, the acquisition and exploitation of new territories to satisfy the material needs of the ruling class.
+According to Hakob Manandian, this referred to the "landowning nobility," while Gagik Sargsyan identified it as the enrichment of "slave‑owners", and thus the perceived necessity for territorial expansion.

 He deposed Artanes, the last king of the Kingdom of Sophene and a descendant of Zariadres.